A new approach to slice analysis via slice topology: Main results and examples

-does not extend to a slice regular function near any point of the boundary in any slice $\mathbb{C}_J$, $J\in\mathbb{S}$. \end{ex}

-This example shows that there exist slice regular functions defined on a slice-open set which is not open in the Euclidean topology but it is open in the $\tau_\sigma$ topology.
+does not extend to a slice regular function near any point of the boundary in any slice $\mathbb{C}_J$, $J\in\mathbb{S}$.\\ \end{exa} This example shows that there exist slice regular functions defined on a slice-open set which is not open in the Euclidean topology but it is open in the $\tau_\sigma$ topology.
 Moreover, there are examples of functions defined on slice-open sets which are neither open in the Euclidean topology nor in $\tau_\sigma$, as the Example \ref{exa314} shows.
-The example is obtained by further elaborating Example \ref{exa313} which comes from ideas in \cite{Dou2020001}, Section 8. \begin{ex} We consider a ray $\gamma_s: [0, 1)\longrightarrow \mathbb{C}$, $s\in[0,1]$ fixed, by
+The example is obtained by further elaborating Example \ref{exa313} which comes from ideas in \cite{Dou2020001}, Section 8. \begin{exa} We consider a ray $\gamma_s: [0, 1)\longrightarrow \mathbb{C}$, $s\in[0,1]$ fixed, by

 The ray starts from $\frac{i}{2}$ to $\infty$ and the angle between the ray and the positive real axis is $\frac{\pi}{4}+s\frac{\pi}{2}$.

 Given a continuous function we define a continuous function $F:\mathbb{S}\times[0,1)\rightarrow\mathbb{H}$ by setting